-Schlager Style Übersicht
+Schlager Stil Übersicht

 Was ist Schlager?

-Later "Schlager" became the term for a kind of easy listening pop music, trying to please most people as possible in German speaking countries and Benelux.
+Later "Schlager" became the term for a kind of easy listening pop music, trying to please as many people as possible in German-speaking countries and Benelux.

 In "Schlager" nearly all kinds of music styles are possible.
-Songs from the musical genres Country, Rock 'n' Roll, Pop, Swing (and in few cases Hard Rock) counts as Schlager, when the English lyrics are exchanged by German or Dutch.
-Also in the other direction, where a Schlager became with English lyrics a pop song.
-Would the Band ABBA sung their songs in German, this music would count as Schlager.
+Songs from the musical genres Country, Rock 'n' Roll, Pop, Swing (and in a few cases Hard Rock) count as Schlager when the English lyrics are exchanged with German or Dutch ones.
+This also worked in the other direction; some Schlager acquired English lyrics and became a pop song.
+Had the Band ABBA sung their songs in German, this music would count as Schlager.

 Many Schlagers originally come from the USA, UK, and other European countries, especially Netherlands.
 In some cases the German version is more popular, than the original.